 XXE (XML External Entity Injection) exploits XML parsers that process external entity declarations.
 When an app accepts XML input — SOAP requests, file uploads, API payloads — and the parser has external entities enabled, you can use it to read local files, probe internal services, or exfiltrate data out-of-band.
 Look for Content-Type: application/xml or text/xml in requests, and any file upload that accepts XML, SVG, DOCX, or XLSX formats.

 <!-- Basic XXE — read a local file.
-The contents of /etc/passwd are returned
+Contents of /etc/passwd returned wherever &xxe; is rendered -->

 <?xml version="1.0"?>